kiarafbickers/Cat-O-Clock/README.md

 ## Installation & Usage

+To make improvements to this application:

-The CocoaPods are already installed.
-To make improvements to this application, fork the project on GitHub and ```open "Cat O'Clock.xcworkspace"```.
+1. The CocoaPods are already installed.
+Fork the project and ```open "Cat O'Clock.xcworkspace"```.
+2. The Network Key header file containing the production API key is intentionally left out, remove the reference from repository.
+3. Replace the ```kGiphyApiKey``` with ```kGiphyPublicAPIKey```.

 If you add functionality to this application, create an alternative implementation, or build an application that is similar, please contact me and I’ll add a note to the README so that others can find your creation.